Goldman Sachs CEO sees uptick in trading activity

-NEW YORK (Reuters) - Goldman Sachs Group Inc is seeing an uptick in trading activity as global political and economic events have led clients to shift their portfolios, Chief Executive Officer Lloyd Blankfein said on Tuesday.
+NEW YORK, Feb 10 (Reuters) - Goldman Sachs Group Inc is seeing an uptick in trading activity as global political and economic events have led clients to shift their portfolios, Chief Executive Officer Lloyd Blankfein said on Tuesday.

 Speaking at a financial services conference in Miami, Blankfein also said Goldman does not expect any new regulations that would force changes to its business model.